jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 It takes about 90 minutes for it fully kick in, but you're aware that something is happening within 15 minutes.

 Alpha brain has not only helped me stay focused during the day, but I even got my Chess.com rating over 1800 since I’ve been on it.
-I was also better able to study and learn from a loss (the few I had) while on Onnit Alpha Brain.&nbsp; Considering how much sleep deprivation wrecks your cognitive performance, I consider this improvement.
+I was also better able to study and learn from a loss (the few I had) while on Onnit Alpha Brain.
+Considering how much sleep deprivation wrecks your cognitive performance, I consider this improvement.

 ![Ed Latimore Chess Rating](/assets/images/drafts/1800-chess-rating.png "Got up to 1800 in my Chess.com rating using Alpha Brain"){: width="1674" height="310"}